machine-learning-apps/gke-kubeconfig/README.md

 ### Mandatory Arguments

 1. `APPLICATION_CREDENTIALS`: base64 encoded GCP application credentials (https://cloud.google.com/sdk/docs/authorizing)
 2. `PROJECT_ID`: Name of the GCP Project where the GKE K8s cluster resides.
 3. `LOCATION_ZONE`: The location-zone where your GKE K8s cluster resides, for example, `us-west1-a`
-4. `CLUSTER_NAME`: The name of your GKE K8s cluster
+4. `CLUSTER_NAME`: The name of your GKE K8s cluster.